Stochastic portfolio theory with price impact: Proofs for Section

 proving the claim. \end{proof}

-\subsection{Deriving the SDE \eqref{eqn:SDE}}
+\subsection{Deriving the SDE \texorpdfstring{\eqref{eqn:SDE}}{}}

 We start by formally deriving \eqref{eqn:SDE}.
-To carry this out we, for the moment, suppose that that $P, Q$ and $\mu$ are semimartingales so that the equation \eqref{eqn:additive_Q_explicit} derived in Section~\ref{sec:heuristic} for $Q$ holds.
+To carry this out we temporarily suppose that $P, Q$ and $\mu$ are semimartingales so that equation \eqref{eqn:frictionless_additive_holdings}, with $\Gamma$ given by \eqref{eqn:Gamma} as derived in Section~\ref{sec:heuristic} holds.
 To simplify the exposition, in this section for any semimartingale $X$ we will write $X = X(0) + X^{FV} + X^M$ for its canonical semimartingale decomposition, where $X^{FV}$ is the finite variation part and $X^M$ is the local martingale part.